 ‘exposures’ are any asset or off-balance sheet items in the non-trading and trading book including items set out in Article 400 CRR, but excluding items which fall under Article 390(6), points (a) to (d), CRR.

 ‘indirect exposures’ are those exposures allocated to the guarantor or to the issuer of the collateral rather than to the immediate borrower in accordance with Article 403 CRR.
-The definitions here may not differ in any possible respect from the definitions provided in the basic act.
+The definitions here may not differ in any possible respect from the definitions provided in the CRR.

 The exposures to groups of connected clients shall be calculated in accordance with Article 390(1) CRR.